 Serve as a connector between Alternatives and your church.

 Office Support volunteers play a key role in helping us carry out our mission by providing important administrative support for successful operations.

 Assist in-office projects like stuffing envelopes, preparing mailings or making phone calls individually or with a small group.

 Transport donated items from to and from our office locations.

 Join the steering committee that plans and executes two annual fundraising events; assist with event support; prepare and/or serve meals at trainings and meetings throughout the year.

 Bless fellow volunteers attending training with a meal or come alongside the Volunteer Development Manager to set and clean up the meals at training.

 a promising future

-A Promising Future casts a vision for our high school students and young adults that they can achieve their goals and dreams.
-Through a custom-written, evidence-informed curriculum, The Diamond Standard, A Promising Future promotes positive youth development, social and emotional learning, life-skills education and healthy relationship cultivation.
-The team provides classroom instruction, parent workshops and training for local youth-serving professionals.
+A Promising Future offers a custom-written, evidence-informed curriculum, The Diamond Standard, that promotes positive youth development, social and emotional learning, life-skills education and healthy relationship cultivation.
+For more information on A Promising Future and The Diamond Standard, visit APromisingFuture.com.